Adam Duvall Preview, Player Props: Red Sox vs. Royals

-The Boston Red Sox, including Adam Duvall and his 1.154 slugging percentage over his past 10 games, take on starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+Adam Duvall -- with a slugging percentage of 1.056 in his past 10 games, including six home runs -- will be in action for the Boston Red Sox against the Kansas City Royals, with Alec Marsh on the mound, on September 2 at 7:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Astros.
+In his last game he had a hitless showing (0-for-2) against the Royals.

 Adam Duvall Game Info & Props vs. the Royals